hartwigmedical/documentation/data-access-request-guide.md

 RNA-seq data will be made available per sample via GCP.

 Some notes to keep in mind:
-- Files can be very large so consider this when you want to egress the files (comes with costs, see [Accessing HMF data through GCP](./accessing-hmf-data-through-gcp.md)).
+- Files can be very large so consider this when you want to egress the files (comes with costs, see [Accessing Hartwig Medical Foundation data through GCP](./accessing-hartwig-data-through-gcp.md)).

 ### More information
 - For source code of our analysis pipeline see our [pipeline5 repository](https://github.com/hartwigmedical/pipeline5).
-- For source code of all HMF tools see our [hmftools repository](https://github.com/hartwigmedical/hmftools).
+- For source code of all Hartwig Medical Foundation tools see our [hmftools repository](https://github.com/hartwigmedical/hmftools).
 - For an example patient report see our [resources page](https://resources.hartwigmedicalfoundation.nl/).
 - For various resource files used in the analysis see our [resources page](https://resources.hartwigmedicalfoundation.nl/).